RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 --> Hard to conclude anything.
 More overlap with HET, but expected as more genes that LOST H3K27me3 in HET than KO...

-Let's do **functional analysies on the genes that specifically LOST H3K27me3** in WT; and in HET; and in KO.
+Let's do **functional analysies on the genes that specifically (or not) LOST H3K27me3** in WT; and in HET; and in KO.
 Check their expression next:

 ```bash
 conda activate deseq2